ahmed-z5645/ahmed-z5645/README.md

-- 👋 Hi, I’m @ahmed-z5645
+# 👋 Hi, I’m Ahmed Zafar
-- 👀 I’m interested in full-stack and AI/ML development!
+- I'm a second-year student at McMaster University pursuing a dual degree in **Software and Biomedical Engineering**
+- 😄 Pronouns: He/him 😄
-- 🌱 I’m currently learning webdev!
-Currently learning to use HTML, CSS, and React.JS
+- 🌱 I’m currently learning mobile development!
+Contact me if you have any cool project ideas! 🌱
+- ❗ I have experience in AI/ML, Fullstack Development, and Teaching! ❗
+- I'm proficient in:
+   1. **Python**
+   2. **JavaScript**
+   3. **Java**
+   4. **C**
+   5. **HTML/CSS**
+   6. **React.JS**
+   7. **MERN STACK**
+   8. and more!
-- 📫 You can reach me at ahmed.zafar5645@gmail.com, say hi!!
+- 📫 You can reach me at ahmed.zafar5645@gmail.com, or find me on Linkedin at https://linkedin.com/ahmed-zafarmcmaster (say hi)!! 📫
-- 😄 Pronouns: He/him
-- ⚡ Fun fact: I can recognize almost any Frank Ocean or Daniel Casear song by only the first second.
+- ⚡ Check out a formal display of my work on my portfolio at https://ahmedzafar.me ⚡

 <!---
 ahmed-z5645/ahmed-z5645 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.